chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ![Image showing the different datasets joining together in a hierarchical chain that starts with bovine and goats joining into livestock.data, livestock.data joining with swine, and livestock.data finally joining with sheep](media/join_image.PNG)

 ## Conclusion
 <a src="#conclusion"></a>

+And just like that we're able to join an arbitrary amount of datasets together on a single column using `dplyr` and `purrr`!

 ## Additional resources
 <a src="#additional-resources"></a>